dethancosta/fashion-police/README.md

 If something is caught, a line will be printed to stdout with the path of the file, the line number, and the style code with an appropriate message.

+## Instructions
+After cloning this repo, navigate to the directory where the code is located, and run `python3 main.py <to-check>`, where `to-check` is any directory or Python file that you want to check the style of.